Dropa stones: Controversy

 The original rendition of the story, as it appeared in Das vegetarische Universum, was credited to Reinhardt Wegemann, although no German writer with this name can be found.
 The article cites a DINA news agency in Tokyo, which has left no trace.

 Outside of subsequent retellings of the tale of the Dropa stones no mention has been found of Chu Pu Tei or Tsum Um Nui, or of their academic work.
 It has also been suggested that neither is a real Chinese name, although starting from the 2000s they are sometimes rendered as Qu Futai and Chen Wenming, respectively.

 The 1978 book Sungods in Exile by David Agamon (real name David A. Gamon), which purported to be an account of a 1947 expedition by scientist Karyl Robin-Evans in the Bayan Har region, added further details to the story.
 In the book Robin-Evans meets the Dropa, a dwarfish indigenous people of a few hundred members, and learns that their distant ancestors had come from a planet in the "Sirius constellation" and had settled in the region after being stranded by mechanical problems.
 Gamon later revealed that the entire book was a hoax and satire, although details from Sungods in Exile continue to be presented as factual in some retellings.

-Wegerer's supposed photos of two of the stones are too low in resolution to show the hieroglyphs.
-Instead, they are more likely to be bì discs.
+Wegerer's supposed photos of two of the stones are too low in resolution to show the hieroglyphs and look to be bì discs.
 Bì are round jade discs with holes in their centers.
 When buried in the earth, the minerals change them to be multi-colored.
 Bì have been dated to 3000 BCE and were common in what is now Shaanxi.
 Some bì are decorated with parallel grooves and other markings.